The Lords Passover

 Gen. 1:14, “And God said, let there be lights in the firmament of heaven to divide the day from the night: and let them be for signs and for seasons, and for days and for years”.
 Verse 15, “And let them be for lights in the firmament of heaven to give light upon the earth”.
 Verse 16, “ And God made two great lights; the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also”.

 The Lunar year is approximately 10-11 days shorter than the Solar year.
-When we use the Solar calendar, we find that the date of the Passover does not change from year to year, the Passover is always observed on the same date every year.
+When we use the Solar calendar, we find that the date of the Passover does not change from year to year, the Passover is always observed on the same date every year and begins at the Spring Equinox.
+This is the time to begin plainting seeds and to farm in Jerusalem as well as arounf the world.
 God is not the author of confusion,

 1st Corinthians 14:33, “For God is not the author of confusion, but of peace,as in all the churches of the saints.”